AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 Now that your basic quote block is defined and committed to the sample project, you can add a quote block to an existing page.

-1. In a browser, sign into AEM as a Cloud Service and using the Sites console, navigate to the site that you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and select a page.
+1. In a browser, sign into AEM as a Cloud Service.
+Using the Sites console, navigate to the site that you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and select a page.

    * In this case, `index` is used for illustrative purposes.